joshtow/Amazon-Macie-and-Lake-Formation-TBAC/README.md

 ## Step 7 - Create an AWS EventBridge rule
 Next, let's create an EventBridge rule that will trigger our state machine each time the Amazon Macie classification job completes.
-1. Navigate to [Amazon EventBridge](https://console.aws.amazon.com/eventbridge) in the AWS Management Console, and click "Create rule".
+1. Navigate to [Amazon EventBridge](https://console.aws.amazon.com/eventbridge) in the AWS Management Console.
+Confirm that you are in the correct Region and click "Create rule".
 2. Enter "MacieLFLab-StartFunctionOnJobComplete" as the rule "Name", then click "Next".
 ![](/images/eventbridge/rule1.PNG)
 3. Under "Event pattern" at the bottom of the next page, select "Macie" in the "AWS Service" dropdown.